Greenheart/reconnect.earth/src/data/reconnect.md

 -   The more we reclaim, the more we can widen our circles of compassion from self to others to the whole living Earth.
 -   For Reconnect.earth, I imagine people coming together to support each other in order to reclaim time, energy, attention and ultimately their socioeconomic conditions and their agency.
 Basically to first free each other and create conditions for their own wellbeing, and then unlock their creative potential to engage further and make change happen at a more structural level in their communities.
 This could be an activity to reflect on what you need, and then deciding on concrete actions you can take to improve your situation, together.

+_& connect to the main question: How can we all thrive in life while doing good in the world?_

+_& How it can help you_

-### How you can learn more and practice this
+### How you can practice this

-Learn more about

--   surveillance capitalism
--   the attention economy & digital freedom & privacy (gör ett urval!)
--   humane technology

-Practice

--   mindfulness
--   self-compassion
+-   Mindfulness - through this you can improv.
+Reflect on what you would like to put your time on, based on your values or dreams.
+Then, change to do more of waht you really want, and less of what you actually don't want.
+-   Humane technology, take control over your devicesing what to think about and what you put your (mental) attention to.
+-   Practice secome aware of, so that you then can widen your circle of compassion to other people, to all other living beings and to the living ecosystems. what you put your time on.
+Reflect
--   humane technology, take control over your devices
+-   Humane technology, take control over your devices

 ### Relevant resources to learn more

 -   Surveillance capitalism

-### Relevant activities to practice
+-   The attention economy & digital freedom & privacy (gör ett urval!)

--   humane technology
+-   Humane technology
--   workshop with others to help each other take control of your tech
+-   Dan Siegel's website

+-   Mindfulness
+-   Dan Siegel's meditation on Wheel of awareness
 -   Aware app
+-   Unpaid (care) work app on Reconnect.earth (link)### Relevant activities to practice

+-   See humane technology website
+-   Dan Siegel's meditation on Wheel of awareness

 ---